MicrosoftDocs/azure-docs/articles/monitoring/monitoring-container-health.md

 - A new or existing AKS cluster.
 - A containerized OMS Agent for Linux version microsoft/oms:ciprod04202018 or later.
 The version number is represented by a date in the following format: *mmddyyyy*.
 OMS is installed automatically during the onboarding of container health.
 - A Log Analytics workspace.
-You can create it when you enable monitoring of your new AKS cluster, or you can create one through [Azure Resource Manager](../log-analytics/log-analytics-template-workspace-configuration.md), through [PowerShell](https://docs.microsoft.com/azure/log-analytics/scripts/log-analytics-powershell-sample-create-workspace?toc=%2fpowershell%2fmodule%2ftoc.json), or in the [Azure portal](../log-analytics/log-analytics-quick-create-workspace.md).
+You can create it when you enable monitoring of your new AKS cluster, or you can create it through [Azure Resource Manager](../log-analytics/log-analytics-template-workspace-configuration.md), through [PowerShell](https://docs.microsoft.com/azure/log-analytics/scripts/log-analytics-powershell-sample-create-workspace?toc=%2fpowershell%2fmodule%2ftoc.json), or in the [Azure portal](../log-analytics/log-analytics-quick-create-workspace.md).
 - The Log Analytics contributor role, to enable container monitoring.
 For more information about how to control access to a Log Analytics workspace, see [Manage workspaces](../log-analytics/log-analytics-manage-access.md).

 ## Components